 How Much Does a Trip to Japan Cost for 2 Weeks

 Whilst we spent a month in Japan, most travellers will spend around 2 weeks in Japan.
-For this length of trip, I would budget $4 – 5k for a couple of mid-range travellers looking to spend 2 weeks in Japan (excluding flights and travel insurance).
+For this length of trip, I would budget $4 – 6k AUD for a couple of budget to mid-range travellers looking to spend 2 weeks in Japan (excluding flights and travel insurance).

 Here’s the average cost of a trip to Japan for a typical mid-range traveller: